sigpwny/latex-slides/README.md

 pandoc -t beamer simple-md-example.md -o simple-md-example.pdf
 ```

-Open it and make sure it looks as you expect.
+Open the PDF and make sure it looks as you expect.

 Your presentation is ready.
 To edit a presentation, edit the source
 Markdown file, it should be quite intuitive.